Skip to content

 Who plays Lorcan in An Irish Goodbye?

-The Oscar win was particularly special for James as he is the first actor with Down’s Syndrome who has picked up the award; he can now add a BAFTA win to that repertoire as well.
-James is also an ambassador for Mencap NI, and a rising star to look out for.
+The Oscar win was extraordinary for James, as he is the first actor with Down’s Syndrome to win the award; he can now add a BAFTA win to that repertoire.
+James is also an ambassador for Mencap NI and a rising star to look out for.

 Who plays Turloch in An Irish Goodbye?

-Seamus O’Hara has picked up some pretty impressive roles in recent years, such as a part in the 2022 film, The Northman, and a role in the hit Netflix series Shadow and Bone.
-You’ll be sure to see Seamus hit our screens again in the near future.
+Seamus O’Hara has picked up some impressive roles in recent years, such as a part in the 2022 film The Northman and a role in the hit Netflix series Shadow and Bone.
+You’ll be sure to see Seamus hit our screens again soon.

 Who plays Father O’Shea in An Irish Goodbye?